mcealera/amazon-connect-workshop/README.md

 # 6. Using Amazon Lex as a Conversational Router

-In this section we will create a simple Lex box to replace the DTMF choices (press 1 for ...) in the IVR.
+In this section we will create a simple Lex box to replace the DTMF choices (press 1 for X, press 2 for Y ..) in the IVR.
 Instead, the user will be able use his voice to make a selection.
 The bot will understand a few simple intents: 'cats', 'dogs', 'yes' and 'no'.

 ### 6.1 Build the Lex bot